Notes on the Geography of Indonesia: Jakarta: the VOC

 A closer view.

 Immediately to the south is the VOC shipyard, closed in 1809 and recently converted to a restaurant.
-That's the original VOC logo on the wall.

 The shipyard from the inside.
 Boats were dragged from the canal behind the camera.